Vaginal Mesh Recall Lawsuit – Surgical Mesh Implant Erosion

 If you fit the above criteria, or aren’t sure if you do, please use the form on the right to send me and email or call my office directly at (215) 948-2718 for a no-cost, confidential review of your claim.

 Which mesh lawyers run this website?

-I’m not a an actor on a television commercial or someone in a call center: I’m a real lawyer who has successfully tried serious injury and wrongful death cases in front of juries.
+I’m not a an actor on a television commercial or someone in a call center: I’m a real lawyer who has successfully tried serious injury and wrongful death cases in front of juries, and a four-time winner of the American Bar Association Journal’s award for legal writing.
 If you use the contact form below, the email goes to me.
 If you call (215) 948-2718, it will be answered by me or by my receptionist.